 4. Get A Massage

-THE good massage, I mean, the grandma-proof massage… Not only an hour of a traditional Thai massage is so cheap here (though cheaper if you get it outside of Bangkok) but also they’re soooo good and relaxing!
-This is perfect to get rid of your tired self after a long day sightseeing.
+THE good massage, I mean, the grandma-proof massage… Not only an hour of a traditional Thai massage is so cheap here, but they’re also soooo good and relaxing!
+This is perfect for getting rid of your tired self after a long day of sightseeing.

 5. Get A Tattoo